wiheto/netplotbrain/README.md

 - Dynamicly place origin of arrows based on view.
 - Dynamicly choose which arrows are shown
+- Direction of rotation RP+ or RP- should go different ways.
+- Add lists of directions ['AP+', 'DL-']
 - Surfaces.
 - More and improved template styles.
 - Colouring.